cmu-sei/juneberry/juneberry/documentation/property_inference_attack_configuration_specification.md

 ## models
-This section describes the Juneberry model config files required to execute the various phases of the attack.
+This section describes the Juneberry model config files required to execute the various phases of a property inference attack.

 ### private
 The name of a model in the model directory whose model config will serve as the